Federal, provincial and even private industry incentives are accelerating EV adoption.

 The Speciality Use Vehicle Incentive Program (SUVI) provides rebates up to $1,700 for businesses, public entities, non-profits to purchase e-cargo bikes.

-There is also a rebates of $1,050 available for regular e-bikes purchased by individuals and businesses when retiring an older internal combustion engine vehicle through BC SCRAP-IT.
+A rebate of $750 is available for regular e-bikes purchased by individuals and businesses when retiring an older internal combustion engine vehicle through BC SCRAP-IT.
+The minimum retail purchase price of the electric bicycle that qualifies for the $750 SCRAP-IT rebate is $1,200 (twelve-hundred dollars) before taxes.

 As of April 21, 2021, PST is not collected on qualifying e-bikes (including cargo e-bikes) and equipment used to convert a non-motorized bicycle into an e-bike.
 See the PST bulletin here.